 VoiceOver, the screen reader which has shipped free in every Apple computer since 2005, is built right into the iPhone 3G S. There’s nothing extra to purchase or install.

 All I need is the iPhone 3G S, iTunes 8.2 or later, and a Mac or PC.
-I can activate my iPhone and enable VoiceOver without sighted assistance using iTunes with a compatible screen reader like System Access to Go free on a PC or VoiceOver included on the Mac.
-When I activate iPhone using iTunes, I can enable VoiceOver on the iPhone to start using it right away.
+I can activate my iPhone and enable VoiceOver without sighted assistance using iTunes with a compatible screen reader like

 In other words, this is a high-demand consumer product developed by a mainstream company that is accessible out of the box.